SameerJadav/SameerJadav/README.md

 ## Current Projects

-**[ModWeb](https://github.com/SameerJadav/modweb)** - This project is your go-to guide for building modern web apps.
-This app is a work in progress.
+**[Cosmix](https://github.com/SameerJadav/cosmix)** - An open-source gaming app that lets you browse through the latest games and create your game list.
 I'm building this in public.
 All contributions are welcome.
 You can follow the progress on Twitter [@SameerJadav\_](https://twitter.com/SameerJadav_).

 ### Connect with me